 Top 10 African countries that contributed to Slave trade

-Before the partition of Europeans, slave trade was in Africa before their adventure.
+Before the partition by Europeans, the slave trade existed in Africa prior to their involvement.

-Early 15th Century in Africa, people became subjected to a powerful or wealthy people and were treated unfairly as compared to others.
+In the early 15th century in Africa, people became subjected to powerful or wealthy individuals and were treated unfairly compared to others.

-The main market for the export of slaves and were hugely involved in this trade, and profited from it.
-The Kingdom of Dahomey now Benin raised the prices of slaves which attracted the attention of the more powerful Oyo Empire, resulting in their downfall in the 1740s.
+The main market for the export of slaves was in the Kingdom of Dahomey (now Benin), which was heavily involved in this trade and profited from it.
+The Kingdom of Dahomey raised the prices of slaves, attracting the attention of the more powerful Oyo Empire, which ultimately led to its downfall in the 1740s.

 2. Morocco

-Morocco took part in the slave trade.
-The major slave markets for supplying slaves were in Morocco in Tangiers.
-Marrakesh and Fez where slaves were sold on the streets.
-During the many wars for expansion that the Alawite Dynasty fought, they captured many Africans and sold them as slaves to the Middle Eastern Empires.
-The slave trade finally ended in 1950.
+Morocco took part in the slave trade, with major slave markets in Tangiers, Marrakesh, and Fez, where slaves were sold on the streets.
+During the many wars of expansion fought by the Alawite Dynasty, they captured many Africans and sold them as slaves to the Middle Eastern empires.
+The slave trade in Morocco finally ended in 1950.

 This puts Morocco firmly on the list of African nations involved in the slave trade.